PART ONE

 see more, he pushed himself to his feet and took a cautious step forward.

-A guard’s head jerked towards him.
-His dark eyes widened, and he shouted
+A man’s head jerked towards him.
+He shouted

 something unintelligible.
 The chanting faltered.
 More heads turned.
-A
+People

 uncertainly as if they could not quite make him out.
 Fingers flew